Table of Contents

 The community tends to dox nearly everyone (e.g. directors, voice actors, content creators, illustrators) that gets roped in, which has led to death threats, regular harassment, sexual harassment, and so forth.
 This became so bad that even some Inmu fans distance themselves from Cookie☆, despite inheriting their stalker tendencies, as persecuting voice actors is not comparable to documenting amateur porn actors.

-As for Touhou Project, the Cookie☆ community gets their laughs by trolling Touhou Project fans, usually by intentionally misnaming Touhou Project characters with their equivalent voice actresses or pretending that Touhou Project is merely a lesser derivative work of Cookie☆.
-This doesn't work in the west, however, as the reverse occurs due to Cookie☆ being niche and obscure.
+As for Touhou Project, the Cookie☆ community would get their laughs by trolling Touhou Project fans, usually by intentionally misnaming Touhou Project characters with their equivalent voice actress or pretending that Touhou Project is merely a lesser derivative work of Cookie☆.
+This does not work in the west, however, as the reverse occurs due to Cookie☆ being niche and obscure.

 Where is the community?